-Many of the items listed on the chart apply both to your business and to your personal use.
+Many of the items listed in the chart apply both to your business and to your personal use.
 For example, you might use the same phone and wireless plan for both your business and your personal life.

 - For tax purposes, you need to calculate the percentage of each expense that applies to your business and deduct only that portion from your business income.

-- The IRS can disallow any expenses that are not supported by receipts, mileage logs, and other documentation.
+- The IRS can disallow expenses that are not supported by receipts, mileage logs, and other documentation.

-As the name suggests, the Actual Expenses method requires you to add up all the money actually spent in the operation of your vehicle.
+As the name suggests, the actual expenses method requires you to add up all the money actually spent in the operation of your vehicle.
 You then multiply this figure by the percentage of the vehicle’s business use.

 - For example, if half the miles you drive are for business and half are for personal use, you will multiply your total vehicle expenses by 50% to arrive at the business portion (e.g. $9,500 total expenses x .50 business use = $4,750 business expenses).

-Some of the costs you can include in your Actual Expenses are:
+Some of the costs you can include in your actual expenses are:

 - Lease payments